idl99/PP01CW02/README.md

-# Student-Grading-System
+# Student Grading System
-A Student Grading System developed in core Java for an University coursework assignment.
+A student grading system developed to sharpen my skills in Java.